Charlesetc/charlesetc/_posts/2015-10-29-rust-lifetimes.markdown

 Lifetimes fulfill two roles for Rust:

-1. To know when to deallocate objects
+1. To know when it's safe to dereference a pointer

-2. To know when it's safe to dereference a pointer
+2. To allow data to be shared safely

 Now, **you are not in charge of defining lifetimes.**